These are 10 ways to assure that customers will read your card, and will have a strong desire to do business with you.

-The 1-st: Keep your card “reader friendly” by providing fields with white space.
+The 1-st: Keep your card “reader-friendly” by providing fields with white space.
 Unfortunately, we want to jam as much information on the card as the printer can hold in.
 However, people don’t want to bog down by reading long paragraphs.
-Guess how short this one is, and the one before it.
-Easy to read, isn’t it?
+Make cards easy to read.

 3-rd: Stick with a standard size.
 You want your card to fit the card collections others maintain.
 An odd-shaped card might be tossed away as too embarrassing one.

 5-th: Spend what is needed to include color.
-Think how many of your potential clients have black and white cameras, TV and magazines?
-Try to avoid psychedelic colors unless you are a designer, artist or entertainer.
-Your color photo will reflect a warm, vivid personality, so there’s no need to shock the senses of readers.
+Think about how many of your potential clients have black and white cameras, TV, and magazines?
+Try to avoid psychedelic colors unless you are a designer, artist, or entertainer.
+Your color photo will reflect a warm, vivid personality, so there’s no need to shock the readers’ senses.

 6-th: Include your slogan.
 Your company slogan should identify your purpose.
 Six words are enough if they are the right chosen words.